 If you think you might be dealing with social anxiety, this platform offers a handy self-assessment tool that helps you figure out the severity of your condition.

-With only 8 items, their social anxiety test takes about one or two minutes to complete.
+With only 8 items, their Social Anxiety Test (Self-Assessment) takes about one or two minutes to complete.
 Based on your answers, you will receive a brief description that captures the severity of your condition.

 You can even submit to their newsletter if you’re interested in getting to know more about mental health.